calcanthum/alembiq/README.md

 ## Version

-The current release version of the workbench is v0.1.1.
+The current release version of the workbench is v0.2.0.

 ## About

-The workbench currently contains a program called "Chemical Structure Viewer," which allows you to load and visualize chemical structures using SMILES notation.
-It utilizes the RDKit library for chemical structure handling and PyQt5 for the graphical user interface.
+The workbench currently contains three primary programs:
+- A database updater for adding molecules to a PostgreSQL database
+- A molecule viewer that also talks to a PostgreSQL database
+- A database initializer that connects to a database and creates an RDKit compatible table (`molecules`) with an ethanol molecule added.
+- - Please note that the initializer will wipe any existing table called `molecules`

 Please note that this workbench is still under development and may not have all the features and capabilities you might expect from a complete computational chemistry toolset.
 However, we are actively working on expanding its functionality and adding more tools in the future.